sportsclimbs/sportclimbs-2/content/peak/buxton/smalldale/smalldale-going-straight.md

 {.mt0}

 **More for Four (6b+)**
-Easy lower wall to ledges and arete above.
+Easy lower wall to ledges and arête above.

 **Double Wammy (6b+) *★***
 Terraced wall at right of crag.